vsanchez2512/Healtheat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main goal of this programming Health eat project is to create an Gui application that contains a file and where the user can add his data to this file.
-Our idea was to create something that could help the user to be healther and to get more informed about what he eats.
+The main goal of this programming Loveat project is to create an Gui application that contains a file and where the user can add his data to this file.
+Our idea was to create something that could help the user to be healthier and to get more informed about what he eats.